🌟 Improve your sports field with a expert audit.

 The fertility of different soils in relation to available nutrients, whether macronutrients (Calcium, Magnesium, Potassium, Phosphorus, Sulphur) or micronutrients (Iron, Manganese, Zinc, Copper, Boron) is based on laboratory tests where samples are subjected to the action of different chemical extractants.
 The determination of the absolute total of the different chemical elements, as we have said, is not indicative of fertility, but will depend on the availability of these nutrients for the plants.

-Availability will vary according to soil types, texture, structure, pH, active limestone content, temperature, etc. and therefore the choice of extractant will be based on these criteria.
+Availability will vary according to soil types, texture, structure, pHThe choice of extractant is therefore based on these criteria.

 Different laboratories can use different extractants.
-These range from the simplest, such as distilled water used in the saturated paste test, to simple acids, such as ammonium acetate, which is widely used in the standard analysis of sports surfaces, mixtures of acids, bicarbonates, chelates or combinations of these.
+Thus we have from the simplest, such as distilled water used in the saturated paste test, to simple acids, such as ammonium acetate, which is widely used in the standard analysis of sports surfacesmixtures of acids, bicarbonates, chelates or a combination of these.
 It is essential that the choice is the right one and that the results are expressed within fertility ranges adapted to the different plant varieties and species.

 Tiloom has worked with the best certified laboratories in Spain and can in turn guarantee both that the procedures are adequate and guarantee the quality of their results through water and soil engineering software.
 We invite you to comment on their experiences through the comments on our blog, which is a professional community of greenkeepers specialised in these tests.

-If you have already read Standard nutrient extraction analysis you might be interested in...
+If you have already read Standard nutrient extraction analysis: how to measure them you might be interested in...

 Other articles by Raúl Bragado Alcaraz: